 On the inside they have a Bluefire Technology simulator where you can shoot a variety of AR-15 and pistols as well as an archery range with slightly reduced recoil so the shooter has a good gun experience the first time.
-Being a relative newbie to AR-15s and handguns, I went through the whole demonstration.
+As a relative newbie to AR-15s and handguns, I went through the whole demonstration.
 My dominant eye changed to left last year after LASIK.
 When I bought my shotgun last year, I didn’t want to take the time to re-learn how to shoot, I know it wasn’t the best idea but it was easier.
-The first thing Rebecca asked me about my dominant eye and she proceeded to explain to me that I needed to be shooting left handed.
+The first thing Rebecca asked me about was my dominant eye.
+She proceeded to explain to me that I needed to be shooting left handed.
 This was probably the most awkward experience for me, because thinking that I knew what I was doing and not having a clue about the right way to do anything left handed made me super nervous.
 Rebecca made me calm down and slowly walked me through the process.
-Having learned archery the wrong way and then struggling for years with doing it wrong and slowly learning good form and practice, learning how to shoot a pistol the right way is invaluable.
+Having learned archery the wrong way and then struggling for years with doing it wrong and slowly learning good form and practice, learning how to shoot a pistol the right way the first time around is invaluable.
 This instills confidence.
-Since my run through the gun side of the SLAG event, I have been shooting several times and have been able to impart my knowledge to my friends and their children.
-I have been working on my knowledge and am able to articulate what I want in a side arm as well as having a good knowledge of how to safely operate and work with firearms.
-This is another area where SLAG excels, I witnessed Rebecca and Karen help many women walk through the display guns and assist them in finding their needs and how to try guns to find the right one for their purposes.
+Since my run through the gun side of the SLAG event, I have been shooting several times and have been able to impart my lessons to my friends and their children.
+I have been working on my knowledge and am able to articulate what I want in a side arm as well as having a good grasp of how to safely operate and work with firearms.
+This is another area where SLAG excels.
+I witnessed Rebecca and Karen help many women walk through the display guns and assist them in finding their needs and how to try guns to find the right one for their purposes.